sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 # Patch Crawler

-We crawl the MariaDB and Redis git history for live patchable source code changes (commits).
-A detailed explanation of the executed steps is given at the [end of this document](#description).
+We crawl the git history of MariaDB and Redis to identify source code changes (commits) that can be patched live.
+A detailed explanation of the steps executed is provided at the [end of this document](#description).
+While the process of identifying patches is fully automated, it employs a brute-force method to capture as many live-patchable commits as possible, without accounting for other critical factors such as semantic changes.

 > **_NOTE:_**: Patch generation is highly system specific.
 We have noticed slight differences when the following components are deviated from:
 >